abdulgig/0-boot-templates/utils/service_creator/README.md

 # Service creator tool

 This script is responsible for creating zeroboot host services.
+If a host service already exists with a certain hostname from the data (CSV) file, adding the host will be skipped.

 This script can also create the racktivity client services if not already present on the robot.

-If pool flag is provided with pool name, all the hosts in the datafile will be added to that pool.
+If pool flag is provided with pool name, all the hosts in the data file that have had services created will be added to that pool.

-These services need to be made in advance and be present on the 0-robot and accessible for the script
-    - Any zboot service defined in the data with the following template uid: github.com/zero-os/0-boot-templates/zeroboot_client/0.0.1
-    - Any ssh-service defined in the data with the following template uid: github.com/zero-os/0-boot-templates/ssh_client/0.0.1
+There is also a `--clean` flag that removes all zboot related services before creating the services defined in the data file.

 ## CSV source file